jessepav/lacygoill-wiki-backup/vim/qf.md

     call setqflist(get(qfl, 'items', []))
     cw

+---

+TODO: Document that there exists a simpler command to get the same results:

+    :vim /\%^/ /etc/**/*.conf

+Although, you may not get exactly the same results:

+   - some entries may be duplicate (probably because of symlinks)
+   - some entries may be missing (probably because Vim can't read a file owned by another user, like root)

 ## How to populate a qfl with a location which has never been visited (i.e. absent from all buffers)?

 Use the `'filename'` property: